geosolutions-it/MapStore2/docs/user-guide/catalog.md

 * Select from a list known TMS services, with all the variants.

 <img src="../img/catalog/tms.jpg" class="ms-docimage"  style="max-width:500px;"/>
+<p class="ms-doc-caption">Select provider for TMS.
+The list of providers contains "custom", "TMS 1.0.0" and other resources</p>

 !!! note
    Because some of these services are not standard, using them in different CRS may cause problems.
 So please take into account that switching CRS may cause problem when these layers are on the map.